haimingz/vivsim/README.md

 Accelerated vortex-induced vibration (VIV) simulation using immersed boundary lattice Boltzmann method (IB-LBM) powered by JAX.

+Currently, this repo is under early development so APIs may change constantly.
+Troubleshooting and implementation ideas are welcomed.

 ## Examples

 ### Fluid flow without interaction with objects